ianrenton/ianrenton.com/hardware/index.markdown

 <a href="./usv-01"><img src="/images/usv-01.jpg" width="160" alt="USV-01" /></a>
 </div>
 <div class="table-col table-col-descrip">
-<a href="./usv-01">USV-01 "Harry Paye"</a> is an off-the-shelf remote control boat refitted as a testbed for our military-grade autonomous navigation system.
+<a href="./usv-01">USV-01 "Harry Paye"</a> is an off-the-shelf remote control boat refitted as a testbed for an autonomous navigation system.
 It's also a lot of fun to play with!
 </div>
 <div class="clear"></div>